dotnet/linker/docs/design/trimmed-assemblies.md

 The only understood value is `True` (case-insensitive).
 Adding `[assembly: AssemblyMetadata("IsTrimmable", "False")]` will have no effect on the linker's behavior, because unattributed assemblies are assumed not to be trimmable by default.
 We will issue a warning in this case, to discourage misleading use of the attribute.

-The attribute will survive trimming like other assembly-level attributes do.
+The attribute survives trimming like other assembly-level attributes do.

 If `IsTrimmable` MSBuild metadata is set for an assembly, this overrides the `IsTrimmable` attribute.
 This allows a developer to opt an assembly into trimming even if it does not have the attribute, or to disable trimming of an assembly that has the attribute.